 Leveraging pharmacological advances

-Reflecting on the impact of the national opioid epidemic, two top-tier needs called for the expansion of the use of pharmacological approaches to treating substance-abusing inmates.
-Because these inmates are at an increased risk of death, facilities should make medication-assisted treatment available to inmates and provide staff with greater access to drug overdose countermeasures.
+Reflecting on the impact of the national opioid epidemic, two top-tier needs called for the expansion of the use of pharmacological approaches to treating those with substance abuse disorders.
+Because they are at an increased risk of death, facilities should make medication-assisted treatment available to them and provide staff with greater access to drug overdose countermeasures.

 Strengthening analysis and the use of data